AlessandroMinoccheri/currency-converter/README.md

 ## How to install

-To install this library you can use composer and launch form your CLI:
+To install this library you can use composer and launch it from your CLI:

 ```
 composer require alessandrominoccheri/currency-converter